NSHipster/articles/2013-03-11-uiappearance.md

 Yes, if there's one idea to steal from web development, it's the separation of content and presentation.
 Say what you will about CSS, but stylesheets are _amazing_.

 Stylesheet enthusiasts on iOS now have some options.
 [Pixate](http://www.pixate.com) is a commercial framework that uses CSS to style applications.
 [NUI](https://github.com/tombenner/nui), an open-source project by [Tom Benner](https://github.com/tombenner), does much the same with a CSS/SCSS-like language.
+Another open source project along the same lines is [UISS](https://github.com/robertwijas/UISS) by [Robert Wijas](https://github.com/robertwijas), which allows `UIAppearance` rules to be read from JSON.

 ---